 This is Part 2 of a Risk Management series being offered specifically to Clay County Nonprofit organizations at no cost.
 If you have not already registered for Part 1: Resilience 101 – click here.

 In this session, we expand on Resilience 101 using a fictitious nonprofit showing how each of the tools is used through the entire risk management cycle.
-Participants learn by ding, thinking through an effective strategy for addressing a common risk scenario.
+Participants learn by doing, thinking through an effective strategy for addressing a common risk scenario.

 Join Ted Bilich and Linda Lenrow Lopez of Risk Alternatives for a high-energy session that provides seasoned nonprofit leaders, board members, and staff with a solid understanding of what they can do – immediately – to be more resilient and sustainable in the face of uncertainty.